 The Greater Cambridge Partnership (GCP) want to build an off-road busway from Cambourne to Cambridge (C2C), at an estimated cost of at least £230 million.

-We want to see public transport solutions and a better C2C bus service.
-But the GCP's off-road scheme will not provide a solution or a good service.
+We fully support the development of much-needed infrastructure and better transport links from the west of Cambridge into the city and other key destinations.
+But it is clear that, for many reasons, the GCP's off-road scheme is not a good solution.
 The proposed route will cut through Green Belt land and an ancient orchard.
 It will irreversibly damage landscape, views and habitats.
 But there is a viable, cost-effective, alternative route, which:

 |